Transfer Student Admissions

 Once you have completed the prerequisite courses for one or more engineering programs, you can apply for admission to those programs.
 To apply, submit an Engineering Department Application form and unofficial transcripts to each of your chosen engineering departments.
 Details are on the online application form.

 Transfer applicants are considered at the same time as applicants who are UW students.
 The criteria by which applicants are judged vary from department to department, but are based in part on the GPA earned in prerequisite courses.
 For more information, contact an adviser in Student Academic Services at (206) 543-1770.

 |Autumn||July 1||All departments with the exception of Bioengineering and Chemical Engineering.|

 Bioresource Science & Engineering

-The following departments DO NOT ADMIT students Spring Quarter: Aeronautics and Astronautics, Civil & Environmental, and Mechanical Engineering.
+The following departments DO NOT ADMIT students Spring Quarter: Aeronautics and Astronautics, Civil & Environmental, and Materials Science and Engineering and Mechanical Engineering.

 |Summer||No departments admit students during summer quarter.|